Academy Overview

 3. Model Code of Ethics: Develop strategies and practices for modeling, discussing, and supporting best practices when approached with ethical issues

-4. Diversity & Learning Needs: Develop individualized context of school/community and identify a targeted subgroup aimed to enhance diversity and knowledge.
+4. Context & Learning Needs: Develop individualized context of school/community and identify a targeted subgroup aimed to enhance knowledge and strategies for supporting students.

 5. Current Best Practices: Provide an opportunity to develop knowledge and skills in current topics related to special education.